TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/Events/Linkvalidator/BeforeRecordIsAnalyzedEvent.rst

 Example
 =======

-In this example we are checking if there are external links containing the url of the project itself as editors tend to set external links on internal pages at times.
+In this example we are checking if there are external links containing the URL of the project itself as editors tend to set external links on internal pages at times.